JGustavoBFlores/ndbRuler/README.md

 cndb2dst.py requires the python library OpenMiChroM to function.

-This program can be called directly:
+This program can be called directly:<br>
-Compilation: gfortran atm2dst.f90 -o atm2dst.exec
+    *Compilation: gfortran atm2dst.f90 -o atm2dst.exec<br>
-Usage: ./cndb2dst.py -f inFile -n nStep
+    *Usage: ./cndb2dst.py -f inFile -n nStep<br>
-        inFile would be the CNDB input file. nStep is the array-distance between the atoms distance to measure.
+        *inFile would be the CNDB input file.<br>
+        *nStep is the array-distance between the atoms distance to measure.<br>

 This program can be called through runCNDB.sh
 By default, runPDB considers nStep==1, and that the files are located at a